Dwigoric/unboundmnl-area-2-server/docs/topics/Loan-Dashboard.md

 ## Accessing the Loan Ledger

 To access the loan ledger of a specific loan, find the loan to view, navigate to the right most part of the loan's row and find the arrow.
-This will forward the user to the loan's ledger page.
+This will forward you to the loan's ledger page.